Top

 Plants are wonderful communicators and drop leaves to make up for the lack support from the root system for the foliage needs above ground.
 Watch out for nutrient deficiencies in plants as the water has carried or washed away nutrients.

-A newly plants landscape may take more time to become established.
-Make sure the irrigation system is checked to not continue pouring on more water to an already saturated landscape.
+A newly planted landscape may take more time to become established.
+Make sure the irrigation system is checked and the timer reset as to not continue pouring on more water to an already saturated landscape.